sachinakoirala/HC-SA-for-a-Boolean-logic-gate/README.md

 # HC-SA-for-a-Boolean-logic-gate
-Trace and implement HC/SA for a boolean logic gate
+AI Project: Trace and implement SIMULATED-ANNEALING algorithm for a boolean logic gate.
+(OR Gate)